konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-position.md

 # <a name="spec-sup" style="text-decoration: none;">How to Tell When Inversion is Possible

-In order to find out when it's possible to invert a sentence, we need to look at the meaning of its topic and comment.
+To find out when it's possible to invert a sentence, we need to look at the meaning of its topic and comment.
 In topic sentences, the topic is either **referential** or **predicative**.
 If the topic is referential, the comment is predicative; and if the comment is referential, then the topic is predicative.

 |  | Definition | If Topicalized |
 | :----: | ---- |